Diana Athill: Personal life

 According to journalist Mick Brown, "She attributes her flight from convention to her first love, Tony Irvine, an RAF pilot with whom she fell in love at the age of 15, and who was blessed, she says, 'with a very open approach to life.'"
 The failure of her relationship with Irvine (referred to as Paul in Instead of a Letter), her "great love", "blighted" many years: "My affairs after that, I kept them trivial if I possibly could.
 I was frightened of intensity, because I knew I was going to be hurt."
 Irvine went to war in Egypt, and eventually stopped replying to Athill's letters, then two years later requested an end to their engagement.
-At age 43, Athill suffered a miscarriage.
+At the age of 43, Athill suffered a miscarriage.

 She called herself a "sucker for oppressed foreigners", an inclination she characterized as a "funny kink" in her maternal instinct: "I never particularly wanted children, but it came out in liking lame ducks."
 One lover, the Egyptian author Waguih Ghali, a depressive, committed suicide in her flat.
-Her most remarkable affair, about which she later wrote a book, was "a fleeting, and distinctly odd" relationship with Hakim Jamal, an American Black radical who asserted he was God and was a cousin of Malcolm X. Jamal's other lover, Gale Benson, was murdered by Trinidadian Black Power leader Michael X. Jamal was killed by others a year later.
+Her most remarkable affair, about which she later wrote a book, was "a fleeting, and distinctly odd" relationship with Hakim Jamal, an American Black radical who asserted he was God and who was a cousin of Malcolm X. Jamal's other lover, Gale Benson, was murdered by Trinidadian Black Power leader Michael X. Jamal was killed by others a year later.
 Athill's account of these events was published in 1993 as Make Believe: A True Story.

 Her longest relationship was with the Jamaican playwright Barry Reckord.
 The affair lasted eight years, but he shared her flat for forty.
 She described it as a "detached" sort of marriage.

 She moved into a flat in a north London residence for the "active elderly" at the end of 2009, saying about this decision: "Almost at once on arrival at the home I knew that it was going to suit me.
 And sure enough, it does.
-A life free of worries in a snug little nest....".
+A life free of worries in a snug little nest...."
 Even during her old age, she reemphasized that she had no regrets about not having her own children, saying: "I dearly love certain young people of my acquaintance and am happy to have them in my life, but am I sorry that they are not my descendants?
-No...."
+No, I much prefer thinking of them as surprising and very gratifying friends."

 Athill died at a hospice in London on 23 January 2019, aged 101, following a short illness.

 Her nephew and heir, the art historian Philip Athill, is managing director of the dealership and gallery, Abbott and Holder.